tkyr1/myfinance-journey/README.md

-sup. my python for finance journey
+my python for finance journey

-This repository contains the projects and scripts im building as i follow my 9 month learning plan to break into finance.
+sup my g's. this repository contains the projects and scripts im building as i follow my 9 month learning plan to break into finance.

 ## week 1: python & sql Basics